leonardorsolar/server-typescript-form-iff-01/documentos/04Criando arquivo da classe Usuario-Verde.md

 # cgatGpt: crie a classe usuário para passar no teste

-Veja os erros no charGpt
+Vejam os erros no chatGpt